bbaum11/internship2025_stuff/k8s_salt/readme.md

 In order for RKE2 to operate without issues, firewalld, which interferes with canal's networking, must be disabled.

 ## Maintenance
+the cluster can be managed and monitored with the `kubectl` command, located in `/var/lib/rancher/rke2/bin` directory, and the `k9s` command, located in `/usr/local/bin`. both of these tools will need the `KUBECONFIG` environment variable to be set to `/etc/rancher/rke2/rke2.yaml`. new resources can be created as manifests and deployed normally with kubectl, or they can be placed in /var/lib/rancher/rke2/

 ## Removal
 uh...